tbenbrahim/dns-tunneling-poc/README.md

 WSL requires Internet Connection Sharing which uses port 53.
 It is therefore not possible to run the server on WSL.
 The server can however run in a Windows command window.

 ## Detecting DNS tunnelling
-Due to nature of DNS tunneling, there are several methods to detect it, and thereafter prevent it.
+Due to the nature of DNS tunneling, there are several methods to detect it, and thereafter prevent it.
 See the [Detecting DNS Tunelling](https://www.sans.org/white-papers/34152/) paper from the SANS Institute for examples.

 ## Dependencies